chandra-lindy/chandra-lindy.com/src/content/posts/git-workflow-solo.md

 ### Interruptions

-Often times you will be interupted mid-development on a temporary branch, and you feel compelled to make progress on a separate task.
+Often times you will be interrupted mid-development on a temporary branch, and you feel compelled to make progress on a separate task.

 The way I see it, there are two types of interruptions.
 The convenient type and the not-so-convenient type.

 #### The Convenient Type

-This is when you are convenienty interrupted between commits.
+This is when you are conveniently interrupted between commits.
 You don't have any untracked files, or uncommitted changes.
 When you run `git status` you see a clean slate.

-In this case, you can simply switch to the main branch and begin the five-step process to make the changes.
+In this case, you can simply switch to the main branch and begin the six-step process to make the changes.

-So, you follow the five-step process above, and you are back on main.
+So, you follow the six-step process above, and you are back on main.
 An updated main.
 One that has your most recent changes.
 But, the temporary branch you were working on was branched off of an older version of main; different base.
 If you try to merge without updating your branch to the latest version of main, you will get a lot of merge conflicts.
 Every change you made during your little sidetrack progress in the code base will be a merge conflict.
 It's not fun.

 To prevent this, right before you start a pull request, update the temporary branch to the latest version of main.